Motorcycle Trekking in Cambodia

 Cambodia is experiencing an adjustment period and the spike in fatal road incidents shouldn't come as a surprise.
 I would be willing to bet there is more than double as much cement covering the surface of this country than there was 5 years ago.
 It used to be that potholes large enough to swallow whole cars would act as a deterrent to reckless driving.
 But with so much new and smooth pavement people are driving faster and more carelessly.
 Other factors contributing to the road-fatality rate include hyperbolic car ownership numbers and a general boom in economic activity.

 The village I was visiting was Kirivong in Takeo province, very near the Vietnam border, home to our long pepper farm.
 I uncovered an interesting piece of forgotten history, a footnote to Cambodia's Khmer Rouge period, right in the back yard of our pepper farm.
-Like most of Cambodia's recent ugly past, it has since been "renovated".... but not before I was able to snap some pictures.
+Like most of Cambodia's tragic past, it has since been "renovated".... but not before I was able to snap some pictures.

 To be continued.